Camp G.L.O.W. (Girls Leading Our World) Summer InternLeading Ladies of Legacy Inc.

 Successful applicants should possess at least three years of arts administration, liberal arts, communications, marketing, education, nonprofit management, and/or arts-related study at the college level.
 Master’s candidates are encouraged to apply.
 Excellent written and verbal communications skills are essential.

-To apply: Submit a cover letter and resume to Aqmeri Amen, operations and event assistant, at email@example.com, SUBJECT: INTERNSHIP
+To apply: Submit a cover letter and resume to Aqmeri Amen, Events Manager and Assistant to Executive Director, at firstname.lastname@example.org, SUBJECT: INTERNSHIP